 Careers & alumni

-Our visiting speakers have included guests from: Vogue, Dazed, It’s Nice That, Urban Outfitters, Topshop, Opumo, The Protagonist Magazine, Gung Ho PR, Women’s Health Magazine, HPR Fashion Agency London, Finisterre, and Amy Gwatkin for Peter Jensen.
+This is a dynamic programme that responds in real-time to shifts in the fashion industry.
+Your learning environment will be enriched with an enviable programme of client briefs, competitions, work placements and guest speakers.
+Recent visiting lecturers have included speakers from; Vogue, Dazed, It’s Nice That, Urban Outfitters, Topshop, Opumo, The Protagonist Magazine, Gung Ho PR, Women’s Health Magazine, HPR Fashion Agency London, Finisterre, and Amy Gwatkin for Peter Jensen.

 Throughout the year we’ll give you the opportunity to visit major trade fairs and fashion shows, including London and Paris Fashion Week, where you can make meaningful connections with industry.